 On Thursday I travel to Torres del Paine National Park for a three-day, two night trek along parts of the W Circuit.
 The weather is turning and one trail in the circuit (leading to the towers – torres) is closed.
 I’m excited and looking forward to the experience!
-Vertice, a Patagonia adventure travel group, made it as easy as possible.
+Vertice, a Patagonia adventure travel group, makes it as easy as possible.

 The itinerary is a little confusing – or at least it is to me.
 It’s off season so the buses and catamarans don’t run as often.
-You have to pay close attention to time so you don’t miss connections.
+You have to pay close attention to time so you don’t miss transportation connections.

 Not sure exactly what to expect as the weather this time of year is unpredictable and there can be strong wind, rain, and even snow.
 I’m prepared for bad weather but of course hoping I’ll be lucky and it’s clear and sunny.
 This weekend may be the last window before winter storms begin.